 First up, let’s chat a little about why prenatal vitamins can be helpful.
 Although it’s always best to eat your vitamins through healthy food when you can, the right prenatal vitamin can help fill in any nutritional gaps you might have.
 This might be especially important if you’re facing morning sickness, which can make even keeping down a piece of toast feel like a major accomplishment.

-Most prenatal vitamins can be bought over-the-counter, but many care providers will write you a prescription at your first prenatal checkup.
-You should check with your own doctor for recommendations on prenatal vitamins, especially if you have any specific medical needs, but if you’re finding yourself browsing the pharmacy or scrolling through the brands online, we can help you sort through the options.
+Most prenatals can be bought over-the-counter, but many care providers will write you a prescription at your first prenatal checkup.
+You should check with your own doctor for recommendations on prenatal vitamins (and most care providers will prescribe you prenatals during your first trimester appointment), especially if you have any specific medical needs, but if you’re finding yourself browsing the pharmacy or scrolling through the brands online, we can help you sort through the options.
 Here are some of best prenatal vitamins to consider, along with information about what to look for in prenatal vitamins and why they can be so important.

 When to Take Prenatal Vitamins